When will our consciences grow so tender that we will act to prevent human misery rather than avenge it? — Eleanor Roosevelt

 We examined forgiveness in different situations: from the viewpoint of an individual in the criminal justice system, to nations seeking forgiveness for past wrongs, to forgiving ourselves.
 We talked about steps to take to seek forgiveness and to grant it.

 - Explore what other faith traditions teach about forgiveness.
 What is there to learn from the teachings of Buddha?
 What do the Quran and the Torah say about forgiveness?
-Islam Online has an article about forgiveness.
+Al-Islam has an article about forgiveness.
 What others can you find?

 - Remember that in Unitarian Universalism our own experiences and those of our family and friends can be held in as high regard as religious texts.
 Talk with those closest to you about forgiveness and how you see it as connected to the first Principle.
 Share stories about the times you found it hard to forgive.